Bitcreds/BCRS/README.md

 -------------------------
 For increased performance when mining, AVX2 optimisations can be enabled.

-Prior to running the build commands:
+This can be done either prior to running the build commands by setting:

     CPPFLAGS=-march=native

+or at configure time:

+    --enable-avx2

-CPU's with AVX2 support:
+CPUs with AVX2 support:

     Intel
         Haswell processor, Q2 2013